 A Father Complex

 As soon as I learned to speak as a toddler, I'd ask every man if he was my father.
 When I was three my mother married my stepfather, we moved to a village near Antwerp, and I lost my true mother, the French speaking caregiver who had loved me.
 My mother got pregnant right away, and I remember my stepfather being excited about the baby on the way.
-Even though he was new in my life, I was told he was my father, and of course I believed it, and yet kept searching for 'my father,' because my stepfather was so obvious in his strong preference for my brother, and remained distant from me.
+Even though he was new in my life, I was told he was my father, and of course I believed it, and yet kept searching for 'my father,' because my stepfather remained distant from me, like I was really my mother’s child whereas my brother clearly was his son.

 Around the time my mother started taking me to orgies, I developed a strong and lively fantasy of my real father.
 He was an artist who lived in Paris named Pierre, with dark wavy hair, and brown eyes like mine.
 He loved me, and thought of me all the time, but circumstances kept him from coming to my rescue.
 If he could, he would have come down like a superhero, destroyed my abusers, and taken me with him.
 During my regular life during the week, when I went to school, this fantasy was very strong, and kept me going, even though I also worried that I was crazy.

 In the network, some of my abusers became father figures.
-The few who did have an emotional attachment to me saw things in me that my mother or stepfather didn't.
+The few men with whom I formed an emotional attachment saw things in me that my mother or stepfather didn't.
 Beauty.
 Intelligence.
 My sense of humor.
 Strength.
-I soaked up their reflections like the emotionally starved child I was, while parental nurturing became hopelessly entangled with sexual abuse.
+I soaked up their reflections like the emotionally starved child I was, while parental nurturing was hopelessly entangled with sexual abuse.

 After being rescued from the network, I carefully followed instructions given by the insider who brokered a deal for my release.
 At the age of seventeen, after I'd left my parents' home, I once more asked my stepfather if he was my real father, and he finally told the truth.
 I was told who my biological father was.
 My fantasy had not been that crazy.
 He was an artist - a composer of classical music.
-I ran into a musician who said he was taking a course from him, and handed him a note with my first name and phone number to pass along.
-Incredibly, my father actually called, and we made an appointment at my apartment.
-The next day he showed up, brown wavy hair, and brown eyes.
-He was so shaken, that I took his hands in mine to guide him to calmness - as I was used to doing to make abusers feel at ease.
+I ran into a musician who said he was taking a course from my father at the conservatory where he was also director, and I handed this musician a note with my first name and phone number to pass along.
+Incredibly, my father called, and we made an appointment at my apartment.
+The following Sunday he showed up, brown wavy hair, brown eyes.
+He was so shaken that I took his hands in mine to guide him to calmness - as I was used to doing to make abusers feel at ease.

 A great saint once said: "Suffering is the greatest teacher if you can learn from it.
 If you can't, it is the greatest curse."